-B.7.1.
-Data and parameters to be monitored by each generic CPA
+I.7.1.
+Data and parameters to be monitored

-Data / Parameter: ET {stoves, units,y} Data unit: Number.
-Description: Average number of ethanol stoves used by project participating households in year y.
-Source of data: Monitoring of random sample of project participating households.
+Data / Parameter ET stoves , units,y Data unit Number Description Average number of ethanol stoves used by project participating households in year y.
+Source of data Monitoring of random sample of project participating households.
 Value(s) applied To be determined by SSC-CPA.

-Measurement methods and procedures: Monitoring of randomly selected project participating household.
+Measurement methods and procedures Monitoring of randomly selected project participating household.
 This will be done according the monitoring process as described in the Program Management Manual.
-The sample size shall be sufficient to obtain the required 90/10 confidence level or 95/10 confidence level if a group of CPAs are included in the same monitoring process in accordance with EB 74 annex 6.
-Monitoring frequency: At least every two years.
-QA/QC procedures: The number of households that use ethanol stoves in the project area will be cross-checked with the sales records from the ethanol stove suppliers.
+The sample size shall be sufficient to obtain the required 90/10 confidence level for annual monitoring or 95/5 confidence level if monitoring is done biennially.
+Furthermore, sample size shall be sufficient to obtain 95/5 confidence level in case annual or biennia sampling is performed for group of CPAs under the PoA.
+Monitoring frequency At least every two years.
+QA/QC procedures The number of households that use ethanol stoves in the project area will be cross-checked with the sales records from the ethanol stove suppliers.
 Purpose of data Calculations of baseline emissions.
-Additional comment: A project participating household will normally have no ethanol stove or they will have 1 ethanol stove.
+Additional comments A project participating household will normally have no ethanol stove or they will have 1 ethanol stove.
 The average will hence be a value between 0 and 1 ethanol stove per household.

-Data / Parameter: ET {usage,y} Data unit: Litres.
-Description: Average daily denatured alcohol usage by project participating households in year y.
-Source of data: Monitoring of a random sample of project participating households.
-The sample size shall be sufficient to obtain the required 90/10 confidence level or 95/10 confidence level if several CPAs are included in the same monitoring process.
+Data / Parameter ET usage,y Data unit Litres.
+Description Average daily denatured alcohol usage by project participating households in year y.
+Source of data Monitoring of a random sample of project participating households.
+The sample size shall be sufficient to obtain the required 90/10 confidence level for annual monitoring or 95/5 confidence level if monitoring is done biennially.
+Furthermore, sample size shall be sufficient to obtain 95/5 confidence level in case annual or biennia sampling is performed for group of CPAs under the PoA.
 Value(s) applied To be determined by SSC-CPA.
-Measurement methods and procedures: The usage of denatured alcohol will be physically recorded in a representative number of households over a period of 7 days.
+Measurement methods and procedures The usage of denatured alcohol will be physically recorded in a representative number of households over a period of 7 days.
 This will be used to calculate the average daily denatured alcohol consumption per household that use ethanol stoves.
-Monitoring frequency: At least every two years.
-QA/QC procedures: The denatured alcohol consumption will be based on pure denatured alcohol.
+Monitoring frequency At least every two years.
+QA/QC procedures The denatured alcohol consumption will be based on pure denatured alcohol.
 Hence the denatured alcohol used by the household will be measured to determine its purity.
-If the NCV of the denatured alcohol is below that of the default NCV {denatured alcohol} 0.0213 TJ/m 3 then the ET usage shall be adjusted for the lower NCV of the denatured alcohol used.
-If the NCV of the denatured alcohol used is 10% lower than the default value for NCV {denatured alcohol} then the ET {usage,y} shall be reduced by 10% relative to the measured volume of denatured alcohol used.
-Purpose of data Calculations of baseline emissions.
-Additional comment: The purity or strength of the denatured alcohol will be measured at every household which are monitored for $ET{usage, y}$.
+If the NCV of the denatured alcohol is below that of the default NCV denatured alcohol 0.0213 TJ/m3 then the ET usage shall be adjusted for the lower NCV of the denatured alcohol used.
+If the NCV of the denatured alcohol used is 10% lower than the default value for NCV denatured alcohol then the ET usage,y shall be reduced by 10% relative to the measured volume of denatured alcohol used.
+The purity of the denatured alcohol will be measured and registered by the representative sample of households monitored for ET usage,y Purpose of data Calculations of baseline emissions.
+Additional comments The purity or strength of the denatured alcohol will be measured at every household which are monitored for $ET{usage, y}$ .
 This value will then be multiplied with the volume of denatured alcohol used in order to determine the equivalent of denatured alcohol with 100% purity.
 Example.
 A household use 5 litre of denatured alcohol with 90% purity, then the calculation will be 5 90% = 4.5 liter of denatured alcohol with 100% purity.